Chicken Pozole Verde

 How to Store & Reheat Leftovers

-• Cool the pozole and the chicken to room temperature.
-Seal the chicken and the pozole in separate airtight containers and store them in the refrigerator for up to 4 days.
+• To refrigerate: Seal the cooled chicken and the pozole in separate airtight containers and store them in the fridge for up to 4 days.

 • To reheat: Wrap the chicken in aluminum foil and bake at 325˚F for 10 minutes.
 In the meantime, transfer the pozole to a pot and cook over medium heat until heated through.
 Transfer the chicken into bowls, spoon the sauce over it, and top with shredded cabbage and avocado.